uploaded image

 By:Ilya Spivak

-• China reports the strongest export growth nearly three years
+• China reports the strongest export growth in nearly three years.

-• Inflation data may cool confidence, hurt China-linked markets
+• Inflation data may cool confidence and hurt China-linked markets.

 As all eyes fixated on the outcome of the U.S. presidential election, a batch of economic data out of China quietly hinted at some long-awaited signs of life in the world’s second-largest economy.
 Export growth unexpectedly surged in October, rising at a blistering 12.7% year-on-year.
 Median forecasts envisioned just 5% ahead of the release.